National Security Council (India)

-The National Security Council (NSC) (IAST: Rāṣṭrīya Surakṣā Pariṣad) of India is an executive government body tasked with advising the Prime Minister of India on matters of national security and foreign policy.
+The National Security Council (NSC) (IAST: Rāṣṭrīya Surakṣā Pariṣad) of India is an executive government body tasked with advising the Prime Minister of India on matters of national security and foreign policy and managing the Indian Intelligence Community.
 It was established by the former prime minister of India Atal Bihari Vajpayee on 19 November 1998, with Brajesh Mishra as the first National Security Advisor.

+History

+Until 1998, India lacked an integrated intelligence and national security architecture.
+Intelligence agencies collected and analysed information, while long-term assessments were handled by the Joint Intelligence Committee (JIC).
+However, this system proved inadequate for managing India’s evolving regional and global security challenges.

+In November 1998, the Government established the National Security Council (NSC) and created the post of National Security Advisor (NSA), marking a major shift in security governance.
+The NSC introduced a multi-layered framework covering strategic, internal, defence, economic, and technological dimensions, supported by domain experts.
+The JIC was strengthened to coordinate intelligence assessments and interface with the NSC.

+Following the Kargil war and the recommendations of the Kargil Review Committee in 2000, India undertook significant reforms to modernize its national security system.
+These reforms aimed to improve intelligence coordination, internal security, border management, and defence preparedness, leading to a more integrated and cost-effective framework.

+The Strategic Policy Group (SPG) was created under the NSC as a key inter-ministerial coordination body responsible for strategic defence reviews and policy recommendations.
+It was supported by the National Security Council Secretariat (NSCS) and the National Security Advisory Board (NSAB), which brought together experienced officials, military officers, academics, and experts to contribute to national security policy formulation.

 Members

 Besides the National Security Advisor (NSA), the Chief of Defence Staff (CDS), the Additional National Security Advisor, the Deputy National Security Advisors, the Ministers of Defence, External Affairs, Home, Finance of the Government of India, and the vice chairman of the NITI Aayog are members of the National Security Council.

 Under the revamp of National Security Council Secretariat on 1 July 2024 the post of Additional National Security Advisor was filled up in the National Security Council Secretariat which was vacant till now, this move now frees up the NSA from the task of internal security management and threat analysis which will from now be looked upon by the Additional NSA sparing the NSA to directly assist the Prime Minister's Office in the other ongoing security challenges.